All Products

 For more information, see Configure OIDC authentication.

-If tokens contained in client-side requests are in a custom format, after your servers receive requests, the servers must access a unified authentication service to authenticate the tokens.
-You can connect cloud-native gateways with a custom authentication service to centrally manage the authentication of all your backend services.
+If client requests contain tokens in a custom format, the servers must call a unified authentication service to validate them.
+You can connect Cloud-native API Gateway with a custom authentication service to centrally manage authentication for all your backend services.

 For more information, see Configure custom authentication.